Ancient Egyptian Symbols

 These symbols appeared in all forms of artwork, jewellry, and architecture.

 This page features some of the most common ancient symbols that were used by the Egyptians.

 Egyptian symbols are popular due to their ornate detail and symbolic meaning.

 Each symbol below also contains the meaning of the symbol.

 The Eye of Horus is the ancient Egyptian symbol for the sun.

 The Eye of Horus represents the all-seeing eye so named after Horus, the God of the Sky, who lost and eye during battle.

-The Eye of Horus is an ancient Egyptian symbol of protection, royal power and good health.
+The Eye of Horus represents protection, royal power and good health.

 The ankh is a cross with a loop on the top.
 The ankh is the ancient Egyptian hieroglyphic character that symbolized eternal life.

 Egyptians are strong believers in the afterlife and that the ankh helped protect them and helped them transition to life after death.
 Egyptian gods are often portrayed carrying it by its loop, or bearing one in each hand, arms crossed over their chest.